Globally defined Carroll symmetry of gravitational waves: Introduction

 \section{Introduction}

-Braginsky and Thorne had suggested that gravitational waves might be observed by detecting the displacement of particles initially in rest, called later the \emph{Memory Effect} \cite{BraTho}.
-While experimental verification is still in the making, an insight can be gained by taking advantage of the \emph{Carroll symmetry} \cite{Leblond,SenGupta}.
-Baldwin-Jeffery-Rosen (BJR) coordinates \cite{BaJe,Rosen} provide a simple description \cite{Sou73,Carroll4GW}, however suffer of being regular only in finite intervals, requiring to glue them together.
-In this paper we show that such complications can be avoided by switching to Brinkmann (B) coordinates \cite{Bri} by solving a matrix \SL equation, \eqref{SL+cond} below.
-The price to pay is, though, to get more complicated-looking expressions.
+Braginsky and Thorne \cite{BraTho} argued that gravitational waves might be observed by detecting the displacement of particles initially in rest, called later the \emph{Memory Effect}.
+While experimental verification is still in the making, conceptual insight can be gained by taking advantage of the \emph{Carroll symmetry} \cite{LeblondCar,SenGupta}.
+Baldwin-Jeffery-Rosen (BJR) coordinates \cite{BaJe,Rosen} provide a simple description \cite{Sou73,Carroll4GW}, however are regular only in finite intervals, requiring to glue together the local results.

+In this paper we show that such complications can be avoided by switching to globally defined Brinkmann (B) coordinates \cite{Bri,DGH91}.
+The transcription requires to solve a matrix \SL equation, \eqref{SL+cond} below.
+The price to pay for globality is to get more complicated-looking expressions, though.
+The advantages and drawbacks of the two coordinate systems is discussed in the Conclusion.